apache/cassandra-dtest/CONTRIBUTING.md

 - Readability and Reusability
     - Are any data structures built by looping that could be succinctly created in a comprehension
     - Is there repeated logic that could be factored out and given a descriptive name?
         - Does that repeated logic belong somewhere other than this particular test?
-Possible appropriate locations include the `tools` or `assertions` modules, or `ccm`.
+Possible appropriate locations include the modules in `tools/`, or `ccm`.
     - If there is no assertion in the test, should there be?
 If not, is the statement that would fail under a regression commented to indicate that?
     - Is it possible for an uninitiated reader to understand what Casssandra behavior is being tested for?
         - If not, could the code be rewritten so it is?